Vapor Lock | MG Classics of Jacksonville

 Vapor lock is often a problem with older carbureted cars, but not an issue with a modern electronic fuel injected cars.
 Fuel injection uses a computer to tell the injectors how much gasoline to squirt into the engine.
 A carburetor is a mechanical device that uses the engine’s natural vacuum to ingest the required amounts of fuel into the combustion chambers.

 Vapor lock causes a car to stop running when the fuel in the system overheats.
 It is most likely to happen when driving on hot days and in stop-and-go traffic.
-Constant acceleration and deceleration makes your engine work harder, causing it to run hotter.
-Excess heat causes the fuel to vaporize, which keeps the fuel from reaching the engine.
+Constant acceleration and deceleration in stop-go-traffic makes your engine work harder, causing it to run hotter and mechanically driven radiator cooling fans are not very effective when the engine runs at low rpm.
+Excess heat causes the fuel in the carburetors or feed lines to vaporize, keeping the fuel from reaching the engine.

-When the fuel turns to vapor, the fuel pump can no longer move it through the system.
+When the fuel vaporizes, the fuel pump can no longer move it through the system.
 As a result, the fuel doesn’t get to the combustion chambers; the car runs roughly or dies.
 Meanwhile, the car may not restart or will continue to have problems if it does.

 Cooling fans in older cars run off of the momentum of the engine.
 They are somewhat inefficient while idling in traffic.
 Moreover, the lack of ventilation in the engine bay means less air flowing through the engine compartment, and the fan at the idling speed of the engine is unable to cool the engine sufficiently.
 Modern cars typically have remotely located fuel pumps, pressurized fuel lines, and electric cooling fans that detect the engine’s temperature causing them to kick-in when needed.
 Thus, engines in modern cars are less likely to overheat.